-Chief: YABANA Kazuhiro Professor K. Yabana graduated from Kyoto University in 1987, with a doctor degree in theoretical nuclear physics.
-He joined the Faculty of Science, Niigata University as an assistant professor in 1988, moved to Institute of Physics at the University of Tsukuba as an associate professor in 1999, then a full professor since 2002.
-He specializes in computational material sciences and nuclear theory and works on first-principles calculations of electron dynamics and interactions of strong pulsed light with materials. programs for the simulations, and the code for these has been released in the form of open-source software used widely by researchers both in Japan and abroad.
-Emergent gauge field matter (superconductors, strongly correlated matter, topological matter, etc.) In superconductors, magnetic materials, strongly correlated matter, and topological matter, an emergent gauge field-which differs from an electromagnetic field-is introduced in the mathematical form known as the Berry connection.
+Emergent gauge field matter (superconductors, strongly correlated matter, topological matter, etc.)

+In superconductors, magnetic materials, strongly correlated matter, and topological matter, an emergent gauge field-which differs from an electromagnetic field-is introduced in the mathematical form known as the Berry connection.
 When considering the function of such matter and their responses to external fields, it is necessary to incorporate the emergent gauge field into the calculations.
 We are developing such a method and using it to perform material science quantum calculations.
 Emergent gauge fields give rise to "topological quantum states," and it is possible to build a quantum computer using the quantum information in these states.
 The realization of such a computer is also a part of our work.
 Additionally, we are studying ultrafast dynamics in strongly correlated matter and topological matter irradiated by intense laser beams and electronic state control via laser beams through simulations using theoretical models.

+2-qubit control

+Chief: OTANI Minoru

+He graduated from Osaka University in 2000, with a doctor degree.
+Following his graduation, he initially served as a postdoctoral fellow of Japan Society for the Promotion Science working at the University of Tokyo.
+He served as a research associate at the University of Tsukuba (2001), a research associate at the University of Tokyo (2003), a researcher (2008), a senior researcher (2009) and a group leader (2010) in the National Institute of Advanced Industrial Science and Technology (AIST).
+Since 2021, he has joined the Center for Computational Sciences (CCS) in the University of Tsukuba as a full professor.
+His major is computational material science.

+$|c\rangle$

+$|t \oplus c\rangle$

-2-qubit control Biological Function and Information Group Chief: SHIGETA Yasuteru, Professor, Ph.D.
+Biological Function and Information Group

+Group Leader: SHIGETA Yasuteru, Professor, Ph.D.

-Members: HARADA Ryuhei, Associate Professor, Ph.D. /SHOJI Mitsuo, Assistant Professor, Ph.D. / HORI Yuta, Assistant Professor, Ph.D. / HARASHIMA Yosuke, Assistant Professor, Ph.D.
-Overview Biological phenomena are governed by a series of chemical reactions driven by biological molecules such as proteins, nucleic acids, lipids, and sugars.
+Members: HARADA Ryuhei, Associate Professor, Ph.D. / SHOJI Mitsuo, Assistant Professor, Ph.D. / HORI Yuta, Assistant Professor, Ph.D. / HENGPHASATPORN Kowit, Assistant Professor, Ph.D.

+Biological phenomena are governed by a series of chemical reactions driven by biological molecules such as proteins, nucleic acids, lipids, and sugars.
 As such, the fundamental molecular mechanisms of biological phenomena can be understood by examining the changes in electronic states and the spatial arrangement of atoms during chemical reactions.
 In the Biological Function and Information Group, we use computational methods such as first-principles calculations based on quantum theory and molecular dynamics (MD) calculations based on classical (statistical) mechanics to understand the inherent dynamic structure-function relationships in biological molecules and to understand the essence of biological phenomena.

-Research Topics - (1) Development of an efficient structure sampling method using MD and machine learning - (2) Reaction analysis of proteins using hybrid Quantum Mechanical/ Molecular Mechanics (QM/MM) methods (photosystem II, Latest Accomplishments - (1) Protein conformational change is a phenomenon that operates over extremely long timescales, making it difficult to track using conventional MD simulations.
+- (1) Development of an efficient structure sampling method using MD and machine learning - (2) Reaction analysis of proteins using hybrid Quantum Mechanical/ Molecular Mechanics (QM/MM) methods (photosystem II, hydrogenase, etc.)

+Protein conformational change is a phenomenon that operates over extremely long timescales, making it difficult to track using conventional MD simulations.
 We have developed Parallel Cascade Selection MD (PaCS-MD) to efficiently explore protein folding pathways (Fig. 1).
 Furthermore, we have found that the sampling efficiency can be significantly increased by using machine learning-a method rooted in information science.
 This method has proven to be suitable for massively parallel environments.
-We are using the supercomputer at the Research Center for Computational Science to perform such calculations. - (2) Photosystem II has a highly characteristic reaction active center composed of manganese, calcium, and oxygen atoms (Fig. 2) and produces oxygen molecules from water molecules in a multi-step chemical reaction using light energy.
-We identified the structure- electron-proton transfer changes in this reaction (water-splitting reaction) using a hybrid QM/MM method. - (3) Because some of the biomolecules that constitute life have been found in meteorites, there is a possibility that life originated in interstellar space.
-We are using high-precision ab initio methods to comprehensively analyze various reaction pathways for prebiotic amino-acid synthesis and degradation.
-In collaboration with the Division of Astrophysics, we are studying the molecular evolutionary processes related to the origins of life. hydrogenase, etc.) (3) Clarifying the mechanism of amino-acid formation in interstellar space and the origin of L-body excess formation (e.g., glycine and alanine formation in interstellar space)
+We are using the supercomputer at the Research Center for Computational Science to perform such calculations.

+(2) Photosystem II has a highly characteristic reaction active center composed of manganese, calcium, and oxygen atoms (Fig. 2) and produces oxygen molecules from water molecules in a multi-step chemical reaction using light energy.
+We identified the structure-electron-proton transfer changes in this reaction (water-splitting reaction) using a hybrid QM/MM method.